How to Secure a Safe and Drinkable Water for Survival

 Going out for an adventure is one of the best ways to be one with nature.
 Yet, there are a lot of things to keep in mind before heading out.
 There are many things to prepare to get yourself going and ready for any circumstance.
 One of the most important needs to secure is water.
 Yet, what happens if you run out of the water and can not find one nearby?

-It is a wonderful chance to see and experience the wonderful creations and views that the world has to offer.
-Taking a break to go for an adventure is found to be a great stress reliever.
+It is a wonderful chance to see and experience the world's creations.
+Taking a break to go on an adventure is a great stress reliever.

-But, will a sudden loss of water supply stop you from enjoying your vacation?
-No need to worry about that anymore.
+But will a sudden loss of water supply stop you from enjoying your vacation?
+There's no need to worry about that anymore.
 This article will introduce you to how to survive and turn contaminated water into a drinkable one.

 How is Water Important in an Adventure?

 Water is a vital necessity for every adventure you are about to take.
 It will be the major factor to help you survive by keeping you hydrated, especially if your adventure involves going out under the scorching sun.
-Juices or sodas may help you stay hydrated too, but only for a short period.
+Juices or sodas may help you stay hydrated, too, but only temporarily.
 As opposed to water, that will help you carry throughout the rest of the trip.

 Is Any Water Drinkable?

-Water is practically found anywhere and everywhere.
+Water is practically everywhere.
 Nonetheless, not all water is safe for drinking.
-Yes, all water may help you stay hydrated.
-But, not all will keep you healthy, well, and able.
+While some may help you stay hydrated, not all will keep you healthy, well, and able.

-If your trip involves going out in the wild, you will mostly find rainwater.
+You will mostly find rainwater if your trip involves going out in the wild.
 It has been generally concluded that rainwater is safe to drink.
 Moreover, water found in the wild is twice as safe when collected through plants.
 Another drinkable water is melted snow, especially if your adventure happens to fall in the winter season.

 There are a lot of means to provide yourself with water.
 You can collect from a stream or lake (take note: flowing water is safer than stagnant), dew, and many more.
-Despite the changes being high in looking for water, it is best recommended to always go through filtration and purification.
+Despite the big changes in looking for water, it is best to always go through filtration and purification.

-Later in the article, you will be enlightened about what filtration and purification are all about.
-As well as different methods on how to do them yourselves.
-But, before that, you need to know the different risks of drinking contaminated water and what causes the water to be so.
+Later in the article, you will learn about filtration, purification, and different methods for doing them yourself.
+But before that, you need to know the risks of drinking contaminated water and what causes it.

 Sources of Water